 Furthermore, we seek to develop educational technology and research skills while fostering in our students a lifelong passion for learning.
 Students who successfully use technology to acquire information are more likely to lead successful, meaningful lives in the 21st century.

 Finally, we endeavor to support the curricular, informational, recreational, and research needs of students and faculty members by maintaining a collection that is both multi-ethnic and multimedia.
 All children deserve equitable access to information, and the school library can provide the resources and tools required for learning in a warm, stimulating and safe environment.

 Hello!
 I am Gay Bumpas and I serve as the JES librarian.
 I graduated from Texas Woman's University in 1996 with a BS in Interdisciplinary Studies with an emphasis in reading.
 After fourteen years in the classroom, I moved to the library and returned to school, and in 2012 earned a master's degree in Library Information Studies from Texas Woman's University.
-This is my seventh year in the JES library.
+This is my eleventh year in the JES library.

 Most elementary students enjoy trips to the library and choosing books to read.
 As in our mission statement, I strive to provide a "fun" and safe environment that allows children to explore the world through written words, which will hopefully inspire lifelong lovers of books!

 Watch the video below to see the fabulous JES Library.